-Twenty-five years ago, the Kentucky Horse Park Foundation presented the first ever driving tour of holiday lights, aimed at attracting the local community.
+Twenty-six years ago, the Kentucky Horse Park Foundation presented the first ever driving tour of holiday lights, aimed at attracting the local community.
 Today Southern Lights has evolved to attract over 120,000 visitors each year from across Kentucky and surrounding states and is regularly chosen as a Top 20 Event in the Southeast by the Southeast Tourism Society.

 Campground Entrance of the Kentucky Horse Park (3785 Campground Road, Lexington, KY 40511)

 *Please note that you must access Southern Lights ONLY from Iron Works Pike through the Campground Entrance.
 LISLE ROAD IS NOT AN ENTRANCE TO THE KENTUCKY HORSE PARK.